off-by-some/fynx/README.md

 ## The Mathematical Guarantee

 Here's what makes FynX different: the reactive behavior doesn't just work for the examples you see—it works by mathematical necessity for any reactive program you could construct.
+FynX is built on solid mathematical foundations from category theory.
+These aren't abstractions for their own sake—they're implementation principles that guarantee correctness and enable powerful optimizations.

-FynX satisfies specific universal properties from category theory.
-These aren't abstractions for their own sake; they're implementation principles that guarantee correctness:
+FynX satisfies specific universal properties from category theory (covered in the [**Mathematical Foundations**](https://off-by-some.github.io/fynx/generation/markdown/mathematical-foundations/)) These aren't abstractions for their own sake; they're implementation principles that guarantee correctness:

 * **Functoriality**: Any function you lift with `>>` preserves composition exactly.
 Chain transformations freely—the order of operations is guaranteed.
 * **Products**: Combining observables with `|` creates proper categorical products.
 No matter how you nest combinations, the structure remains coherent.